Rajzin/Spelunky-Esperanto-traduko/README-en.md

 This is still the beta version of my translation, as there are probably still a few mistakes here and there.
 You can send corrections and any other suggestions you might have at @Spenchjo in Telegram, or by email at spenchjo&nbsp;[at]&nbsp;gmail.com

 If you want to proofread the translation, the [provlega listo](https://github.com/Rajzin/Spelunky-Esperanto-traduko/blob/master/provlega%20listo.txt) should be useful.
 It's a list of all text in both English and Esperanto.
-Also see my [translation notes](https://github.com/Rajzin/Spelunky-Esperanto-traduko/blob/master/tradukaj%20notoj.txt) (in Esperanto) for explanations about the choices I made in my translation.
+Also see my [translation notes](https://github.com/Rajzin/Spelunky-Esperanto-traduko/blob/master/tradukaj%20notoj.txt) (in Esperanto) for explanations about the doubts I had and choices I made for specific terms and expressions in the translation process.

 ## How to install